MosstafaSa3ed/viwell-project/README.md

 **4. helm charts templates for both applications (airports & countries)**

 Helm chart template for easy maintance and easy deployment for all needed services with the application.
-Each template contain the following:
+Each template contains the following:
 1. deployment file
 2. ingress using nginx-controller
 3. service (ClusterIP)